Delivery Modality

 You can use any of these resources as a starting point for any teaching materials or evaluations you may need to create.
 You are responsible for ordering your own textbooks and course materials.
 Ask your academic manager and the Program Coordinator for the program your course is associated with first to find out if there is already a copy of these resources available for instructor use.
 Otherwise, Retail Services can provide you with the contact information for the publisher of your textbook so you can contact the publisher to request a desk copy to review and use as the course instructor.
 Use your @fansahwec.ca e-mail address to verify to the publisher that you are a faculty member.

 Digital desk copies for most publishers are also available from VitalSource.
-You will need to sign up for an account at https://www.vitalsource.com/educators and select the textbook(s) you would like to sample.
-Use your @fansahwec.ca e-mail address because the publishers will need to verify that you are faculty member to allow you to access the digital desk copy.
+You will need to sign up for an account at Vitalsource for Educators and select the textbook(s) you would like to sample.
+Use your @fansahwec.ca e-mail so the publisher can verify your access.
 You can sample up to 50 titles at one time, and titles will remain in the Faculty Bookshelf for up to one year.
 More information and support with using VitalSource is available through the company’s Faculty Resources FAQs and 24/7 Support tools.

 If your course doesn't have an assigned text or you are looking for supplementary resources, you can also explore the use of Open Educational Resources (OERs).
 OERs are teaching and learning materials that are provided openly and without cost to students.
 There is a large and growing availability of these materials, including the opportunity to adapt existing open resources or publish new ones through the College.
 For more information, see Fanshawe's Open Educational Resources website.